chriscamacho/SpritePlacer/readme.md

 * add button to create box office smash game.

 I'm open to sensible suggestions, but do contact me before diving into massive code changes, as depending on what I'm doing next I might not be able to use them...

+hopefully spambots may have trouble with this... bedroomcoders co uk codifies with